takiuddin93/authAPI/README.md

 ## Description

 Lets see where this goes as I progress.
-Started as a test for rest API's.
+Started as a test for rest API for a project.